 1. From the Consoles Detail form, click on the "Notify" tab.
-The system displays the Consoles Notify form:

 Figure 3-11: Consoles Notify Form

 In the selection box, a plus (+) sign indicates a group, as opposed to a user.
 USER is the default list which contains all users.